Take the Perfect Picture!

-We received so many wonderful photos for last year's GRRMF calendar contest, but many of them were not a high enough resolution.
-Pleae be sure if you are using a digital camera that it is set to the highest resolution and submit the full size (do not reduce size.)
+We received so many wonderful photos for last year’s GRRMF calendar contest, but many of them were not a high enough resolution.
+Please be sure if you are using a digital camera that it is set to the highest resolution and submit the full size (do not reduce size.)
 If you have an older digital camera, it may not have enough pixels to take high resolution photos.
+Horizontal aspect photos work best.

 Here are some tips for taking the perfect golden photo: